Masamitsu1025/ruhmi-framework-mcu/doc/runtime_api.md

 When a model is converted into source code with RUHMI compiler without Ethos-U support, all the operators in the model being deployed will be prepared to be run on CPU only.
 In this case, the generated code will refer to a single subgraph **compute_sub_0000<suffix>**, by default, when no suffix is provided, the name of the header that need to included on your application entry point is **compute_sub_0000.h**.

-This header provides the declaration of a C function that if called it will run the model with the provided inputs and write the results on the provided output buffers:
+This header, **model.h** provides the declaration of a C function that if called it will run the model with the provided inputs and write the results on the provided output buffers:

-### Definition
+### Definition of input/output buffers (in the file of model.h)
 ```
    enum BufferSize_sub_0000 {
      kBufferSize_sub_0000 = <intermediate_buffers_size>